ingerido/polystore-artifact/README.md

 ### Step 3: Compile the kernel (Skip if you are using our lab machine)

-On a Cloudlab machine, we need to install Linux 5.1.0+ kernel with NOVA file systems used in PolyStore
+On a Cloudlab machine, we need to install Linux 5.1.0+SPFS kernel with NOVA file systems used in PolyStore, and also the SPFS compared in our paper.

 NOTE:  If you are using our provided machine for AE, we have installed the kernel for you.
 You don't need to reinstall the kernel.